The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 Also known as: Taekwondo, Taekwon

-Nickname:"The Path of the Brush and the Fist"
+Nickname:"The Path of the Brush and Fist"

 Famous fighters: Barack Obama, Steven Seagal, Jessica Alba, Willie Nelson

-History of taekwondo
+History of Taekwondo

-Why is taekwondo one of the best martial arts?
+Why is Taekwondo one of the best martial arts?

 Krav Maga